jjgrainger/PostTypes/docs/Getting-started.md

 // Set the Books menu icon
 $books->icon('dashicons-book-alt');

-// Register the PostType to WordPRess
+// Register the PostType to WordPress
 $books->register();
 ```